-Centred heavily around the sex life of this couple, 50 Shades of Grey is a very raunchy book and that’s where its success has come from.
+Centred heavily around the sex life of this couple, 50 Shades of Grey is a very raunchy book, which is the only reason it has been so successful.
 Many of us are admittedly reading it because we’re not getting any – or at least we’re not happy with what we are getting – so this is how we get our cheap thrills for a few hours.
 Whilst it does that well, it shouldn’t be getting the credit it currently is.
 Why not?
-Because it isn’t well written, at all.
+Because it is no way well-written, developed, or told.

-Described by some as ‘Mummy Porn’, I do have to defend the novel in some way because, as a 21-year-old myself, I can say agree that it tickles the fancies of us younger females as well.
-As a recently graduated student in Journalism now looking for work in publishing – much like Ana – there is much of the story that I can relate to.
-But it’s why the book is getting the attention of the older ladies that is puzzling me.
-Whilst the sex scenes are for all ages to enjoy, aside from these scenes the story isn’t that great, and we are just left with absolutely crap dialogue.
-A main reason for this is because, as the book progresses, it begins to focus on adolescent emotions and becomes dominated by feelings of love rather than of the raw passion that it started with.
-There were many times that I felt the novel was getting too PG for its erotic nature – and I’m the same age as Ana’s character – but whilst I enjoyed that she doesn’t agree to Christian’s hard-hitting plan straight away and that she becomes persistent in trying to draw out his secretive sensitive side, it quickly becomes too much like a high school romance.
-Yes it reflects well of Ana’s age, reacting in a way that is more believable than jumping straight in to the deep end of whips and chains, but is this what’s wanted from an erotica novel?
-Heading in the way of extreme BDSM, the novel would be allowed to get a little darker at times; it’s supposed to be sexy and daring, but unfortunately the couple’s emotions end up getting in the way – especially at the end.
+Described by some as ‘Mummy Porn’, I do have to defend the novel in some way because, as a 21-year-old myself, I can agree that it tickles the fancies of us younger females as well, however minor.
+As a recent Journalism graduate looking for work in publishing myself – much like Ana – there is much of the story that I can relate to; I can easily picture myself in her shoes, but it’s why the book is getting the attention of the older ladies that is puzzling me.
+Whilst the sex scenes are written with all ages in mind, away from these scenes the story isn’t that great, as we are left with absolutely dire dialogue and not much else.
+My confusion comes from the fact that, as the book progresses, it begins to focus on adolescent emotions and becomes dominated by feelings of love rather than of the raw passion that it started with.
+There were many times that I felt the novel was getting too PG for its erotic nature – and I’m the same age as Ana’s character – so there really isn’t that much else going for it.
+Whilst I can appreciate that Ana doesn’t agree to Christian’s hard-hitting plan straight away and that she becomes persistent in trying to draw out his secret sensitive side, it quickly becomes too much like a high school romance.
+Yes it reflects well of Ana’s age, reacting in a way that is more believable than a twenty-something jumping straight in to the full pelts of whips and chains, but is this what we want from an erotica novel?
+Heading in the way of extreme BDSM, the novel would be allowed to get a little darker at times; it’s supposed to be sexy and daring, but unfortunately the couple’s emotions end up getting in the way far too often – especially at the end.

-The novel’s second biggest flaw is the constant similarities with Stephenie Meyer‘s Twilight franchise.
-Developed from James’ own Twilight fan fiction originally titled Master of the Universe, the relationship of Christian and Ana is that very much the one created by Meyer between Edward and Bella.
+The novel’s second biggest flaw is the constant similarities it has with Stephenie Meyer‘s Twilight franchise.
+Developed from James’ own Twilight fan fiction, originally titled Master of the Universe, the relationship of Christian and Ana is very much the one created by Meyer between Edward and Bella.
 Here’s a few examples:

 - how Christian constantly wants to know what Ana is thinking but he can’t read her,